 Scream.
 Graffito in Athens, Exarcheia, Greece, 2013.
 Photo by aesthetics of crisis.
 Source.

-The banner of this site is a detail from a photograph of the new Acropolis Museum in Athens by the photographer Giorgos Vitsaropoulos.
-Giorgos kindly gave me permission to use the image and to reproduce the full version of the photograph below.
+The photographer Giorgos Vitsaropoulos has kindly given me permission to reproduce one of his photographs of the new Acropolis Museum in Athens.
 It is an evocative image, which beautifully contrasts the permanence of the ancient statuary with the fleeting human visitors — a contrast mirrored in the clouds passing across the deep blue sky above.

 More of Giorgos’ work, including further images of the Acropolis Museum and shots for the Greek Tourism Organisation, can be found on his website.